bromine1/Obsidian-Notes/README.md

 All of my notes are written using [Markdown](https://www.markdownguide.org/ "Markdown website and guide").
 One should note that markdown is a widely used language implemented in a lot of different ways.
 The interpreter or writer you use may be different than [mine](https://obsidian.md/ "Obsidian"), even if you are using the same program due to plugins.
 I'll try to keep up a wiki of what I use, but Im not entirely sure how well i'll keep up with it.

 P.S.
-Please bear with me, this si my first time using git, let alone github, so some things may take a moment
+Please bear with me, this is my first time using git, let alone github, so some things may take a moment